StrangeRanger/bash-style-guide/content/style.md

     - **Reason**: Using lowercase letters helps distinguish between constant and exported/environment variables, which are conventionally in uppercase.
 - **Scope Management**: Use the `local` keyword to limit the scope of a variable within a function.
     - **Reason**: Defining local variables within functions prevents conflicts with global variables.
+- **Global Variable Declaration**: Declare global variables at the beginning of the script or in a separate configuration file.
+    - **Reason**: Centralizing global variable declarations enhances script organization and readability, making it easier to manage and update values.
+    - **Exception**: If a global variable's value is determined later in the script, declare it where the value is set.

 ///// details | Example
     type: example